bobbylight/SpellChecker/README.md

-SpellChecker is a spell check add-on for RSyntaxTextArea.
+SpellChecker is a spell check add-on for `RSyntaxTextArea`.
 For programming languages, it spell-checks text in comments, and when editing plain text files, the entire file is spell-checked.
 Spelling errors are squiggle-underlined in the color of your choosing, and hovering the mouse over a misspelled word displays a tool tip with suggested fixes (if any).
 You can configure the library to also use a "user dictionary" file, allowing the user to add extra words to the spell check white list.

 This add-on is based on [Jazzy](http://jazzy.sourceforge.net), a Java spell checker.
 Indeed, 99% of the code is just Jazzy, with changes made for performance, bug fixes, and Java 6 syntax.

 Included with this distribution is an English dictionary (both US and British).
 The easiest method to add spell checking to RSTA is as follows: